 The MIT fiscal year runs from July 1 to June 30.

-Fiscal 2014 allocation rates have been proposed and provisionally approved.
-The provisional rates may be subject to change until final approval is received.
+The Fiscal 2015 allocation rates have been proposed and provisionally approved.
+Provisional rates are subject to change until final approval is received.

 Fiscal 2014 allocation rates have been approved and are in the chart below.